Mzosindiso/HTML-CSS/README.md

 For not breaking line we use - &nbsp

 HTML attribute that is used to provide additional information about an element (tooltip) - title. <br>
-HTML contenteditable attribute enables editing of the element's content.
+HTML contenteditable attribute enables editing of the element's content. <br>
+Depecated attributes, are tags that are no longer valid to use.

 HTTPS - HyperText Transport Protocol Secure.